naty55/telegram_engprep_bot/README.md

 # telegram_engprep_bot
-Simple telegram bot to help you memorize words in english (for hebrew speakers)
+Simple telegram bot to help you memorize words in English (for Hebrew speakers)